 Thank you for taking the time to visit.
 My name is Stacey and I am a very proud Army wife of a medically retired soldier.

 Who We Are

-My husband and I have a son and one “kid” of the four-legged variety.
+My husband and I have a son and two “kids” of the four-legged variety.
 We are both from Georgia and were lucky enough to be stationed in Georgia as well.

-My husband has enjoyed quite a few career paths since his medical retirement including completing his degree in criminal justice, graduating from the Art Institute with a culinary degree (thank you GI Bill!) and serving our community as a firefighter/EMT.
+My husband has enjoyed quite a few career paths since his medical retirement, including completing his degree in criminal justice, graduating from the Art Institute with a culinary degree (thank you GI Bill!), and serving our community as an EMT.

-I have to say since I basically can’t boil water without burning down the house, having a husband with a culinary degree comes in pretty handy.
+I have to say, since I basically can’t boil water on my own, having a husband with a culinary degree comes in pretty handy.